 We strive to share our enthusiasm for George Herbert and his works with others, usually through events held in or around the village where he spent the last three years of his life.
 In this way we support the Friends of St Andrew's Bemerton in their work of promoting the memory and works of George Herbert.

-Other than in 2014, when the Group was much involved in the George Herbert Festival, it has organised three to five events every year since 2002 - see our 2017 programme, including the special event 'My Utmost Art' on 18th August.
+Other than in 2014, when the Group was much involved in the George Herbert Festival, it has organised three to five events every year since 2002.
 Past events include illustrated talks and lectures; poetry readings (often accompanied by live musicians playing music of Herbert's time) and workshops; readings of material about Herbert and his period; and walks in the area with which he would have been familiar (though now, of course, much changed).
 Further details of many of these events can be found in our archives.
 Inevitably the Group's ability to run its 2020 summer programme will be affected by any government restrictions imposed due to the the Covid-19 pandemic, but provisional dates are now available - these will be confirmed or amended, with booking arrangements, once the situation becomes clearer.